Yale Core Center for Musculoskeletal Disorders

 We focus our studies on how PTPs regulate cell signaling by controlling protein tyrosyl dephosphorylation.
 We are also exploring how PTPs participate in the pathogenesis of diseases such as obesity and diabetes, cardiovascular disease and developmental abnormalities.
 These research efforts are being accomplished by using integrated approaches that encompass cell biology, genetics, protein biochemistry, cell imaging and animal models.
 Our long-term research goals are to uncover the function of PTPs in order to identify whether these enzymes might serve as novel therapeutic targets for the treatment of human diseases.

-Loss of MAP Kinase Phosphatase-1 protects from hepatic steatosis by repression of CIDEC/Fat-specific protein 27
+Loss of mitogen-activated protein kinase phosphatase-1 protects from hepatic steatosis by repression of cell death-inducing DNA fragmentation factor A (DFFA)-like effector C (CIDEC)/fat-specific protein 27.

 Full List of PubMed Publications

-- Lawan A, Min K, Zhang L, Canfran-Duque A, Jurczak MJ, Camporez JPG, Nie Y, Gavin TP, Shulman GI, Hernandez-Fernando C, Bennett AM: Skeletal Muscle-Specific Deletion of MKP-1 Reveals a p38 MAPK/JNK/Akt Signaling Node that Regulates Obesity-Induced Insulin Resistance.
+- Lawan A, Min K, Zhang L, Canfran-Duque A, Jurczak MJ, Camporez JPG, Nie Y, Gavin TP, Shulman GI, Fernandez-Hernando C, Bennett AM: Skeletal Muscle-Specific Deletion of MKP-1 Reveals a p38 MAPK/JNK/Akt Signaling Node That Regulates Obesity-Induced Insulin Resistance.
 Diabetes.
-2018 Jan 9; 2018 Jan 9.
+2018 Apr; 2018 Jan 9.
 PMID: 29317435

 - Lawan A, Bennett AM: Mitogen-Activated Protein Kinase Regulation in Hepatic Metabolism.
 Trends Endocrinol Metab.
 2017 Dec; 2017 Nov 8.
 PMID: 29128158